drewmarin/AWSSCD02/identity.md

     ]
 }
 ```
+## Principals
+Can be individual people, computers, services or group of those things, Needs to authenticate or be authorized

 ## IAM Users
 Identity used for anything requiring long term acess such as humans or service accounts.
-Most of the time IAM user is what you want to provision
+Most of the time IAM user is what you want to provision.
+    - Can only have 5k IAM users per account
+    - IAM member can only be a member of 10 groups

+## ARN
+Used to uniquely identify resources within any AWS accounts.

+## IAM Groups
+Containers for IAM users.
+They exist to make organizing users easier.
+You can't login as a group and they have no credentials on their own.
+No built in all users group .
+    - no nesting
+    - only 300 groups per account but can be raised with ticket
+    - not a true identity cant be referenced as a principal in a policy

+## IAM Roles
+One type of identity inside of AWS account.
+Best suited by an unknown or multiple users.
+Represents a level of access and to be used/borrow for a short period(quick token expirary). sts:assumerole is used when someone is assuming a role for access.